Retire in Iceland

 We asked retirees if they have access to good medical care in Iceland.
 They wrote:

 "Iceland has a comprehensive healthcare system that provides universal access to medical services.
 All citizens and legal residents of Iceland are entitled to free healthcare, including hospital care, specialist care, and preventive care.
 The healthcare system is funded by taxes and is managed by the Icelandic Directorate of Health.
 Primary care is provided by general practitioners, while specialist care is provided by hospitals and specialist clinics.
 Iceland also has a number of private healthcare providers, which offer services such as dental care, optometry, and physiotherapy.
-The country also has a number of health promotion initiatives, such as health education campaigns and health screenings," said one retiree in Iceland.
+The country also has a number of health promotion initiatives, such as health education campaigns and health screenings," explained one retiree living in Iceland.

 How do I meet people in Iceland?